 (Trojan Women by J.P.
 Sartre)

-Now there is only ash, and bodies.
+Now there are only ash, and bodies.
 But the ground is cleared.
-Something can begin.